- 12 Days

 - Regional capital Bari, stunning Alberobello and Baroque Lecce in Puglia

-- A night in Rome before your flight back to the UK
+- A night in Milan en route back to the UK

 - Decide when you would like to travel